8ooo8/vim-leetcode/README.md

 ```

 - **Test the code file in the current window** with the `[Test Case]`; with default test case if `[Test Case]` omitted.
-- Before submitting the code to test, this command makes the code inserted for syntax check by [`LdoQ`](#the-ldoq-command) commented to avoid an influence to the test.
+- Before submitting the code to test, the code inserted for syntax check by [`LdoQ`](#the-ldoq-command) is commented to avoid an influence to the test.
 Upon the finish of the test, the code is uncommented.
 Change list, jump list, search history and undo history are unpolluted.
 Hence, built-in mappings such as `g;`, `<C-O>` and `u` are not affected.

 ### The `Lsumbit` command